Upward-Spiral-Science/claritycontrol/Draft/answers.md

 * What assumptions do we need to make before analyzing our data?
 There are many assumptions that are necessary:
-- a) By removing "outliers" we are not changing fundamental information about the brain
+  * By removing "outliers" we are not changing fundamental information about the brain
-- b) By reducing the resolution to a significant extent (resolution factor = 5) we can still obtain reasonable data
+  * By reducing the resolution to a significant extent (resolution factor = 5) we can still obtain reasonable data
-- c) Image analysis techniques will not change the data to a significant extent
+  * Image analysis techniques will not change the data to a significant extent
+  * No external factor plays a greater role than the influence of concaine/fear on the brain

 * What is the meaning of three dimensions in a 3D image dataset?
-- The meaning of 3 different coordinates of data we need to analyze
+  * The meaning of 3 different coordinates of data we need to analyze- 3 spatial axes [X Y Z]

 * The best size of our datasets for experimentation?
-- The bottleneck probably will not be the size of the dataset, rather it will be the processing power of our computers
+  * The bottleneck probably will not be the size of the dataset, rather it will be the processing power of our computers
+  * The size of a single dataset [500 GB] can be reduced to a manageable size [0.5 GB] by scaling the resolution by a factor of 5.

 * What is the histogram of a 3D image?
-- Determines the grayscale value spread of the image
+  * Determines the grayscale value spread of the image

 * How sparse are the images (ratio of pixels with value 0 over size of the image)?
-- Depends on the resolution of the iamge
+  * Depends on the resolution of the image.

 **Exploratory** <br />